pnarendr/AgenticTravelWebSiteCreator/SEARCH_AND_VERIFY_IMAGES.md

 3. A “download verification” report proving each asset is reachable and meets minimum quality constraints.

 ## Non-Negotiable Rules
--   **No hallucinations:** If you can’t verify a claim with an accessible source page and a downloadable file, do not include it.
+-   **Luxury First:** Prioritize visual impact and "Wow" factor.
+Official marketing photography is the preferred source for hotels, resorts, and Michelin-star dining.
+-   **No hallucinations:** Every asset must be verifiably captured (either via direct URL or browser screenshot/extraction).
+-   **Experience Over Provenance:** For personal/private brochures, prioritize the best official shot over licensing convenience.
+Label all copyrighted assets as "Official Marketing / Private Use Only".
 -   **Always provide BOTH:**
     -   (a) a human-viewable source page URL, and
-    -   (b) a direct-download file URL.
+    -   (b) a direct-download file URL OR a browser-extracted original source.
--   **Prefer permissive licensing:** (CC0 / CC BY / CC BY-SA).
-If you use copyrighted hotel/resort images, you must label them “Copyrighted / permission needed” and ALSO provide at least one permissive alternative.
--   **Avoid:** Watermarked images, AI-upscaled junk, tiny thumbnails, or “blocked hotlinking” assets unless you can still download them reliably.
+-   **Avoid:** Watermarked images, AI-upscaled junk, tiny thumbnails, or low-res placeholders.

 ---